bsguedes/pnkasino/README.md

 # pnkasino
-A betting place for friends
+A betting place for friends.